STAT545-UBC-hw-2018-19/hw06-shreeramsenthi/purrr-exercise.md

 }
 ```

 Importantly, the function takes the list of formulas and the dataset with no defaults to build the models.
-By default, it will fit a linear model with `lm`, but the function should work with most functions that return a model object, such as generalized linear models with `glm` and mixed effect models with `lmerTest::lmer`.
+By default, it will fit a linear model with `lm`, but the function should work with most functions that return a model object, such as generalized linear models with `glm` and mixed effect models with `lme4::lmer`.
 Since different models take different arguments, I use the elipses to generalize the model creation.

-The function makes considerable use of the `map` family of functions, so I use the `library` function with the `return.logical` argument to ensure it is installed and loaded.
+The function makes considerable use of the `map` family of functions, so I use the `check_dep` function from before to ensure `purrr` is installed and loaded.
 I also do some other basic error checking on the arguments passed into the function.
+Unfortunately I don't know how to check if the formulas are specifically valid for the given dataset without once again resorting to `tryCatch`.

 ### Summarize Models